JulianForme/JulianForme/README.md

 ## Hello!
-I'm Julian, Student & Developer
+I'm Julian, Student & Developer 👋🏻

-- 🔭 I'm passionate about programming!
-- 🌱 I’m currently learning everything 🤣
+🔥 I enjoy coding any type of project.
+🎯 I am focusing on web3 development.
+✨ I believe that AI is going to be a game-changer in our society.

 <br />